vita133/GameDev/README.md

 # Tetris & 2048 Games

-A simple implementation of the popular game **2048** using Python and Pygame.
+A simple implementation of the popular games **2048** and **Tetris** using Python and Pygame.
 This game includes basic gameplay mechanics and a graphical user interface.

 ---